PostgREST/postgrest/docs/how-tos/sql-user-management-using-postgres-users-and-passwords.rst

 A more sophisticated test at the REST level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Let us configure the :code:`foo` user correctly and add a table for him/her:
+Let's add a table, intended for the :code:`foo` user:

 .. code-block:: postgres